Shutting The Door To Played-Out Story Lines

 What storylines have you been listening to that no longer belong in your energy field?

-It’s okay to lovingly close those doors.
+It’s okay to close those doors lovingly.

 Peace isn’t passive — it’s a sacred boundary